 Grow your startup idea on a solid base

-Developing the initial idea into the solid product often requires more money and a bigger team.
-It means that to make your idea alive, you’ll need to hire more employees, attract specialists in the field, invest into production costs, and keep the operations running steadily in the development phase.
+Developing the initial idea into a solid product often requires more money and a bigger team.
+It means that to make your idea alive, you’ll need to hire more employees, attract specialists in the field, invest in production costs, and keep the operations running steadily in the development phase.

 Capture as much of the market in as little time as possible